What is direct primary care?

 We are not a fee-for-service same day clinic.
 We work hard to meet our member’s needs as they arise but do not offer ‘same-day’ or ‘one’time’ visits for non-members.
 We believe in long-term primary care relationships.
 It’s what we do best.

-We do not do pregnancy care, DOT physicals and we are not the admitting doctor when our patients need hospitalized.
+We do not do pregnancy care, chronic pain management, DOT physicals or determinations for medical disability.
+We are not the admitting doctor when our patients need hospitalized.

-Do Dr. Gunther or Kenon Kildew take care of their patients in the hospital?
+Do you take care of patients in the hospital?

 Our doctors will often visit their patients when they are in the hospital.
 Please call us if you desire this!
-Dr. Gunther or Kenon will discuss your care and provide any needed charts or records with the hospitalist doctor to facilitate the best possible care.
-Upon discharge they will readily follow up with you and your family to try and keep you on the road to recovery and reduce confusion after discharge.
+We will discuss your care and provide any needed charts or records with the hospitalist doctor to facilitate the best possible care.
+Upon discharge, we will readily follow up with you and your family to try and keep you on the road to recovery and reduce confusion after discharge.

 sparkMD doctors do not write the orders, bill or ‘call the shots’ when you are in the hospital.
 Dr. Gunther is in good standing with Treasure Valley hospitals, and sparkMD patients are encouraged to select whichever hospital they feel most comfortable with for their inpatient care.